George Soros slams Facebook and Google as a 'menace'

-During a speech at the World Economic Forum in Davos, Switzerland, the billionaire investor said the tech companies were a "menace" and saying it's "only a matter of time before the global dominance of the US IT monopolies is broken," according to a transcript of the event.
+During a speech at the World Economic Forum in Davos, Switzerland, the billionaire investor said the tech companies were a "menace," adding that it's "only a matter of time before the global dominance of the US IT monopolies is broken," according to a transcript of the event.

 "As Facebook and Google have grown into ever more powerful monopolies, they have become obstacles to innovation, and they have caused a variety of problems of which we are only now beginning to become aware," he said.